-Each Autonmous region of Spain sets it’s own Inheritance Tax rates and therefore also sets the tax free allowances that apply.
-There is a trend towards these tax free allowances to increase, meaning that even though there is no total exemption between husband and wife there is often an increasing amount that can be inherited without having to pay any tax.
+Each Autonomous region of Spain sets its own Inheritance Tax rates and therefore also sets the tax-free allowances that apply.
+There is a trend towards these tax-free allowances to increase, meaning that there is often an increasing amount that can be inherited without having to pay any tax.

 The rates of Inheritance Tax in Spain for a given amount change according to the area of Spain.
 An example is as follows.
 Multipliers may also apply to these figures depending on the relationship between the parties and the wealth of the beneficiaries.